qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 Praefect is the traffic router and replication manager for Gitaly HA.
 Praefect is currently (November 2019) under development and far from being a minimum viable HA solution.
+We are at a point where we think we need to add database to Praefect's architecture.

-The router detects Gitaly calls that modify repositories, and submits jobs to a job queue indicating that the repository that got modified needs to have its replicas updated.
-The replication manager consumes the job queue.
+The router part of Praefect detects Gitaly calls that modify repositories, and submits jobs to a job queue indicating that the repository that got modified needs to have its replicas updated.
+The replication manager part consumes the job queue.
 Currently, this queue is implemented in-memory in the Praefect process.

 While useful for prototyping, this is unsuitable for real HA Gitaly for two reasons: